National Register of Historic Places listings in Coryell County, Texas

 This is a list of the National Register of Historic Places listings in Coryell County, Texas.

 This is intended to be a complete list of properties and districts listed on the National Register of Historic Places in Coryell County, Texas.
-There are one district and three properties listed on the National Register in the county.
+There are two districts and three properties listed on the National Register in the county.
 Two individual properties are State Antiquities Landmarks while the third is a Recorded Texas Historic Landmark.

 Current listings

 The locations of National Register properties and districts may be seen in a mapping service provided.